mirumee/ariadne-website/docs/apollo-federation.md

 The next step is to connect together our types in the distributed architecture.

 Let's extend types that are defined by another implementing service to illustrate the power of the federation.
-In our case the reviews service extends the `User` and `Product` types by adding a reviews field to them:
+In our case, the reviews service extends the `User` and `Product` types by adding a reviews field to them:

 ```graphql
 type Review @key(fields: "id") {